xregistry/spec/schema/spec.md

 schema document to reference a particular type definition.
 Otherwise the root element definition of the schema is used.

-The identifiers for the following XML Schema versions
+The identifiers for the following XML Schema versions:

 - 1.0: `https://www.w3.org/TR/xmlschema-1/`
 - 1.1: `https://www.w3.org/TR/xmlschema11-1/`